Perspective | You can use FSA and HSA funds to buy an eye mask, but not masks to protect against coronavirus

 Masks are the barrier that can help us from contracting a virus that has so far killed 379,000 people in the United States.

-The Centers for Disease Control and Prevention recommends the use of masks — non-valved multi-layer cloth masks in particular — to prevent the spread of the coronavirus, which it says is “transmitted predominantly by respiratory droplets generated when people cough, sneeze, sing, talk or breathe.”
+The Centers for Disease Control and Prevention recommends the use of masks — non-valved multi-layer cloth masks in particular — to limit the spread of the coronavirus, which is says is “transmitted predominantly by respiratory droplets generated when people cough, sneeze, sing, talk or breathe.”

 In 38 states, plus the District of Columbia and Puerto Rico, you need a mask to enter any store or business.
 Clearly, then, masks are a vital product during this historic global pandemic.
 Masks save lives.